histogrammar/histogrammar-docs/specification/index.md

 Unlike irregular bins defined by explicit ranges, irregular bins defined by bin centers are guaranteed to fully partition the space with no gaps and no overlaps.
 It could be viewed as cluster scoring in one dimension.

-The first and last bins cover semi-infinite domains, so it is unclear how to interpret them as part of the probability density function (PDF).
-Finite-width bins approximate the PDF in piecewise steps, but the first and last bins could be taken as zero (an underestimate) or as uniform from the most extreme point to the inner bin edge (an overestimate, but one that is compensated by underestimating the region just beyond the extreme point).
-For the sake of the latter interpretation, the minimum and maximum values are accumulated along with the bin values.

 ### CentrallyBinning constructor and required members

 ```python